Hockey WA: Premier League

-Consists of 10 teams, who play each other on a Home & Away basis covering 18 rounds, 18 matches each.
+Premier Division Three to Division 10 - 9 or 10) Consists of 10 teams, who play each other on a Home & Away basis covering 18 rounds, 18 matches each.
 At the completion of the season the Minor Premier is awarded the May Campbell flag.

 Following the regular season a finals series is played by the top 4 teams to determine the Premier.

 May Campbell pennant is awarded to the team that finishes the season on top of the premiership ladder, otherwise known as the minor premiership.